 The School of Sport has a wide range of taught postgraduate programmes including:

-In the most recent Research Assessment Exercise (RAE) in 2008 the School of Sport was rated as first in Scotland and as in the top five in the UK for sports research.
+In the most recent Research Excellence Framework Exercise (REF) in 2014 the School of Sport was rated as first in Scotland for the quality of its research output.
 The School is also first in Scotland and second in the UK for sports facilities according to the Times Higher Education Student Experience Survey, 2011.

 Sport Management are working with sport organisations worldwide in order to improve the way these organisations are operating.
 Research focuses on those countries with developing sport systems and is intended to develop strategies that help managers to be more effective in promoting and managing sport in their countries.